potatoqualitee/aitools/README.md

 ## Why aitools?

 The reason I built aitools is so that I wouldn't have to repeatedly do `claude --help` and `gemini --help` when I need to figure out how to do something in the CLI.
-I looked up those just once and then wrapped PowerShell around it.
-I also don't want to figure out how to install or update each of them.
-Now I just use a singular command, `Update-AITool` to update all of my agentic CLIs.
+I looked up those just once and documented the steps.

 | Without aitools                           | With aitools                        |
 | ----------------------------------------- | ----------------------------------- |